RobJacobson/ws-dottie/docs/overview/guides/error-handling.md

   getCachedOrFallbackData(endpoint) {
     // Implementation depends on your caching strategy
-    // This is a placeholder for the actual implementation return [];
+    // This is a placeholder for actual implementation return [];
   }
 }